Understanding Wood Boiler Efficiency and EPA Ratings

 Multiple Test Methods Create Maximum Confusion

 Regardless of attempts to improve wood boiler efficiency, human operation of wood fueled boilers is always a factor.
 For example, frequent on/off cycling of a boiler run when in shoulder seasons or a boiler filled with green wood or garbage can create terrible smoke and low efficiency.
-US regulators responding to air pollution problems, have become increasingly interested in the performance of wood fueled boilers operating in less than ideal aka. "average" scenarios.
-As a result, multiple test methods for wood fueled boilers now exist.
-This has had the unfortunate effect of allowing little comparability between boiler models tested with different methods.

-There are two EPA approved test methods for testing wood pellet boilers.
-Additionally, there are three EPA approved methods for testing firewood boilers.
-One of those methods includes two annexes, effectively adding two other test methods.
-That makes a total of 5 firewood test methods.
-EPA also accepted European test results for some pellet boilers between 2015 and 2020.
-After 2020, European test methods were no longer recognized by EPA.
-Counterpoint: Much of Europe uses a single test method for firewood and wood pellet boilers, though increasingly, individual countries require small modifications to the standard.
+The EPA also accepted European test results for some pellet boilers between 2015 and 2020.
+After 2020, European test methods were no longer recognized by the EPA.
+Much of Europe uses a single test method for firewood and wood pellet boilers, though increasingly, individual countries require small modifications to the standard.

-EPA And "Hydronic Heaters" aka.
-Wood boilers
+EPA and "Hydronic Heaters" aka Wood Boilers

-Driven by the states and EPA, in 2015 the US transitioned at the federal level from having zero mandatory testing to a requirement that all residential, wood fueled boilers be EPA certified to be legal for sale.
-Given the small pool of wood fueled residential boilers with any testing at all and given the high cost of testing in 2015, regulators accepted many existing results from the various test methods including the European test method.
-After 2020, boilers formerly approved with European test results required re-testing.
-While the primary goal of new tests is to reduce emissions from wood boilers, wood boiler efficiency is also a target value.
+In 2015, driven by the states and EPA, the U.S. transitioned at the federal level from having zero mandatory testing to a requirement that all residential, wood fueled boilers be EPA certified to be legal for sale.
+Given the small pool of wood fueled residential boilers without any testing at all and the high cost of testing in 2015, regulators accepted many existing results from the various test methods, including the European test method.

-Why was European testing accepted by US EPA and other US regulators?
-Prior to 2015 and the advent of EPA certification, several states offered financial incentives for their citizens to install advanced wood fueled boilers.
-The incentives were created to encourage meeting renewable energy mandates and to help replace existing, dirtier and less efficient technology.
 A large percentage of advanced, wood fueled boilers eligible for incentives in 2015 were European.
-Due to the prevalence of European boilers, European test results were accepted prior EPA's involvement.
+Due to the prevalence of European boilers, European test results were accepted prior to the EPA's involvement.
 New York State led the way by accepting European test results for their Renewable Heat New York program.
 Other states followed suit.
-European test data was converted to US units of measurement in an attempt to provide units that correspond with typical US test data.
+European test data was converted to U.S. units of measurement in an attempt to provide units that correspond with typical U.S. test data.

-The ability to convert test data from customary European units of measure to customary US units of measure doesn't result in true emission and efficiency comparisons.
+The ability to convert test data from customary European units of measure to customary U.S. units doesn't result in true emission and efficiency comparisons.
 There is minimal harmonization between test methods.
-For instance, US tests require wood fueled boilers to be tested at four different burn rates, <15% of nominal output, <25% of nominal output, <50% of nominal output, and at 100% output.
-Results of each test are then averaged using weighting, with 2/3 of weighting placed on the two lowest output tests, which is when boilers are typically operating most poorly.
-The nominal output test receives only 5% weighting.
-The weighting scheme is an attempt to demonstrate boiler operation in a typical scenario.
+For instance, U.S. tests require wood fueled boilers to be tested at four different burn rates: <15% of nominal output, <25% of nominal output, <50% of nominal output, and 100% output.

 By contrast, Europeans test wood fueled boilers at nominal output and at 30% of nominal output.
 Both results are published.
 Think city and highway MPG ratings for vehicles.
 There is no weighting or averaging of results.
 Europeans have stated that operating a boiler at 30% of nominal output is the typical limit of good performance.
 Using the theory that wood fueled boilers should not be operated outside the limits of good performance, Europeans have not required testing with very low boiler output.